-Use this feature to set the wait time (in seconds) upon which the system BIOS will wait for user to press the <ESC> key to abort PXE boot instead of proceeding with PXE boot by connecting to a network server immediately.
+The user use this feature to set the wait time (in seconds) upon which the system BIOS will wait for user to press the <ESC> key to abort PXE boot instead of proceeding with PXE boot by connecting to a network server immediately.
 The default is 0.